VedAtal/DATA_ETL_TOOL/README.md

 3. Execute SQL queries on database and save results to (dist\queries).
  * This one will run the SQL queries in Queries.py and store the results from all the queries in the queries local folder.
  * The general format for the results are "DateOfExecution_QueryType_TimePeriod.csv".
-    * Example is: "2024-09-03_AvgRunTime_3_Months.csv", which indicates a query that shows the average run time of tests for each CPATS, over the last 3 months from September 3, 2024.
  * This option has the selection of running the queries on 4 different time periods.
     * Last 3 Months
     * Last 6 months